DanaFrie/POC-Joystie/cloud-run/README.md

 For integration environment, use the same commands but with:
 - Project: `joystie-poc`
-- Image name: `us-central1-docker.pkg.dev/joystie-poc/cloud-run-source-deploy/process-screenshot-intgr`
+- Image name: `us-central1-docker.pkg.dev/joystie-poc/cloud-run-source-deploy/process-screenshot`
-- Service name: `process-screenshot-intgr`
+- Service name: `process-screenshot`

 ## Local Development